Ph03n1xDE/LiveSplit.MirrorsEdgeLRT/README.md

 ### Known Issues:

-- Timer can appear laggy at times, which seems to be a LiveSplit+Medge issue and not directly related to our component (this seems like it can be temporarily fixed by restarting the game)
+- Timer can appear laggy at times, which seems to be a LiveSplit+Medge issue and not directly related to this component (can usually be temporarily fixed by restarting the game)

 ### Installation: